rdhillon1016/java-playground/spring/README.md

 Use the `@RequestBody` annotation on a parameter of the controller's action to denote that the request body (Spring assumes that this will be in JSON by default) should be deserialized into an object of that type.

+You can use `@JdbcTest` to auto configure a test database and to only enable auto-configuration that is relevant to JDBC tests.

 # REST Clients

 There are 3 REST clients that you can use from a Spring app (although `RestTemplate` will soon be deprecated):